 So how do you find the right mesothelioma lawyer in a sea of television, social media ads, and internet websites?
 We have listed some tips below to help you in your search.

-7 tips for finding the right mesothelioma attorney
+7 tips for finding the right mesothelioma attorney to maximize your recovery

 Quick tips on how to find the right attorney to talk to about a mesothelioma lawsuit or asbestos trust claim